Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Take your time, research the format in which the funder wants the summary, and provide strong support for each cent you’ll be spending on your project.

-Clearly list everything you’ll be spending money on in your organization.
+Clearly list everything your organization will spend money on.
 This means equipment, staff, business travel, supplies, utilities, building costs, etc. Never have “other expenses” unless you plan to provide detailed support.

 Explain why your nonprofit organization needs the resources and how they will support you towards success.
 Getting grants isn’t easy, but if your project is straightforward and you write honest grant proposals with transparent expenses, you’re bound to succeed.